Vidhu-20/Student_Course_Registration/README.md

-Student Course Registration Microservices Project – Summary 📌 Project Purpose & Functionality
+Student Course Registration Microservices Project SUMMARY
+📌 Project Purpose & Functionality
 The Student Course Registration System is designed to allow students to enroll in courses, manage their registration details, and track fee payments efficiently.
 It follows a microservices architecture, ensuring modularity, scalability, and independent service management.
 🔧 Microservices & Their Roles